hoangvvo/benzene/docs/pages/reference/runtimes.md

 });
 ```

-It accepts a function that is called with the schema, document node, and optionally operation name and returns either:
+The function should accept a function that is called with the schema, document node, and optionally operation name and returns either:

 - an object with three functions `execute`, `subscribe`, and optionally `stringify`.
 - GraphQL execution result in case of error